-2 Years Business Visa for Investors and their Families
+2–Year Business Visa for Investors and Their Families

-Under this scheme, investors can apply for a 2 year business visa for themselves and their families by incorporating a Labuan International Company.
-Such companies are 100% foreign owned and have minimal paid-up capital requirements.
+Under this scheme, investors can apply for a two-year business visa for themselves and their families by incorporating a Labuan international company.
+Such companies are 100% foreign–owned and have minimal paid-up capital requirements.
 Incorporating such a company does not require investors to apply for a WRT License.

-Corporate tax on net profits in a Labuan International Company is at 3% or RM 20,000 whichever is lower.
-Visa endorsement takes place in approximately 60 days and investors can apply for 3 to 4 poisitions of foreigners with work permit under the company.
+The corporate tax on net profits of a Labuan international company is 3% or RM20,000, whichever is lower.
+Visas take approximately 60 days to be endorsed and investors can apply for three or four positions to be filled by foreigners with work permitsin the company.
 A registered office is also not required.

 This arrangement is ideal for foreign investors who wish to manage their own business in Malaysia.
-Setting up a Private Limited Company (Sdn Bhd)allows business owners to obtain a 2-year Malaysian Work Permit (DP10) without any technicalities or high costs.
+Setting up a private limited company (Sdn Bhd)allows business owners to obtain a two-year Malaysian work permit (DP10) without any technicalities or high costs.

-To apply for a 2-year work permit, a minimum paid up capital of RM1 million is required for the company.
+To apply for a two-year work permit, a minimum paid up capital of RM1 million is required for the company.
 In addition, a WRT License is also required.
-The lead time from the incorporation of the company to the final endorsement on the passport typically ranges from 6 to 9 months.
-This provides investors with adequate time to meet the minimum paid up capital.
-However, there are certain businesses that foreigners are not allowed to conduct.
+The duration of time taken from the incorporation of the company to the final endorsement on the passport typically ranges from six to nine months.
+This provides investors with adequate time to meet the minimum paid–up capital requirements.
+However, there are certain business activities which foreigners are not allowed to conduct.

-Foreigners can also opt to incorporate an Sdn Bhd Company with a local Malaysian.
-Under this arrangement, the minimum paid capital requirement is for RM 350,000.
+Foreigners can also opt to incorporate a Sdn Bhd Company with a local Malaysian.
+Under this arrangement, the minimum paid-up capital requirement is RM350,000.
 A WRT License is not required if the local Malaysian partner owns more than 50% of the shares of the company.

-Depending on the nature of the business, the Malaysian authorities may allow a 2-year work permit for the newly incorporated company.
-The time frame involved in examining the documents and the final endorsement on the passport is 2-3 months.
+Depending on the nature of the business, the Malaysian authorities may allow a two-year work permit for the newly incorporated company.
+The time taken by authorities in examining the documents until the final endorsement on the passport is two to three months.

-Under this arrangement, employers and business owners can apply for a 2-year work permit for as many foreigners as they wish to hire/employ for their organization.
-To qualify for immigration assistance, the employee must be on a normal contract with the company and the minimum monthly salary should be RM 5000.
+Under this permit, employers and business owners can apply for a two-year work permit for as many foreigners as they wish to hire or employ for their organization.
+To qualify for immigration assistance, the employee must be on a normal contract with the company and the minimum monthly salary of the employee must be RM5,000 ormore.

-The government imposes certain limitations on the qualification for a work visa/employment pass.
-For individuals applying for a Skill/Specialist/ Technical Position, a minimum Bachelor Degree is required.
-Furthermore, the endorsement process takes 1 to 2 months.
-Upon successful evaluation, the employee and their family are both awarded a 2-year work permit.
+The government imposes certain requirements pertaining to qualifications for a work visa or employment pass.
+For individuals applying for a skilled, specialist, or technical Position, a minimum of abachelor’sdegree is required.
+The endorsement process takes one to two months.
+Upon successful evaluation, the employee and the employee’s family are both awarded a two-year work permit.

 Representative or Regional Office

-For companies operating for 2 years or more, Malaysia offers an opportunity to set up a Representative Office in the country.
-Such offices are prohibited from conducting any commercial transactions with Malaysian companies and are formed for the purpose of acting as coordinating centers, surveys and findings and exploring business opportunities.
-Setting up a regional office in Malaysia entitles investors to a 3-year work permit, along with their families.
-Processing takes 2 to 3 months.
+For companies operating for two years or more, Malaysia offers an opportunity to set up a representative office in the country.
+Such offices are prohibited from conducting any commercial transactions with Malaysian companies and are formed for the purpose of acting as coordinating centers, conducting surveys and findings, and exploring business opportunities.
+Setting up a regional office in Malaysia entitles investors to a three-year work permit; their families receive one as well.
+Processing takes two to three months.

 Work Permit Criteria in Malaysia

-(2) According to Guidelines on Foreign Participation in the Distributive Trade Services Malaysia under the purview of the Ministry of Domestic Trade, Co-operatives and Consumerism, foreign involvement is restricted in sectors as per Annex E. Therefore applications for any long-term pass (more than 3 months) including Employment Pass for companies in these sectors is NOT ALLOWED.
-You may refer to http://www.kpdnkk.gov.my for more information.
+According to Guidelines on Foreign Participation in the Distributive Trade Services Malaysia under the purview of the Ministry of Domestic Trade, Co-operatives, and Consumerism, foreign involvement is restricted in sectors as per Annex E. Therefore, applications for any long-term pass (more than three months) including the Employment Pass for companies in these sectors is not allowed.

-(3) The Information, Technology & Communications (ICT) sector is only allowed to apply for Professional Visit Pass (PVP)via ESD Online.
-Please note that you must comply with the ESD registration first before you can proceed to apply for any type(s) of EP.
+The Information, Technology, and Communications (ICT) sector is only allowed to apply for Professional Visit Pass (PVP)via ESD Online.
+Applicants must comply with the ESD registration first beforeapplying for an EP.

-(4) If your organisation is applying for Professional Visit Pass (PVP) only, the company is still required to comply with the paid up capital requirement for company registration.
+If anorganization is applying for a Professional Visit Pass (PVP), the company is nevertheless required to comply with the paid–up capital requirement for company registration.

-All work permits offered by Malaysia have multiple entries, are renewable and extend to the spouse and children (aged less than 21).
+All work permits offered by Malaysia have multiple entries, are renewable, and extend to the spouse and children (aged less than 21) of the applicant.
 Each work permit has its own merits and drawbacks and is suited for different investors and their requirements.
-To learn more on which work permit suits you best, feel free to contact us!
+To learn more about which work permit suits you best, feel free to contact us.